 Click here for our Crisis Service Patient Handbook.

-Our Margo Lang Crisis Stabilization Unit is a newly expanded and remodeled, comfortable facility that provides assessment and treatment services 24/7.
-The CSU is a 30-bed inpatient facility with separate adult and children’s units designed to serve those who are experiencing an acute mental health or substance use crisis and in immediate need of crisis intervention and stabilization services – voluntarily or involuntarily – because they are unable to care for themselves or are a danger to themselves or others due to mental illness or substance use.
+Our Margo Lang Crisis Stabilization Unit was newly expanded and remodeled in 2017, creating a comfortable facility that provides assessment and treatment services 24/7.
+The CSU is a 38-bed inpatient facility with separate adult and children’s units designed to serve those who are experiencing an acute mental health or substance use crisis and in immediate need of crisis intervention and stabilization services – voluntarily or involuntarily – because they are unable to care for themselves or are a danger to themselves or others due to mental illness or substance use.

 Our professional staff provides individualized structured treatment plans and therapeutic activities to individuals with acute behavioral health or substance use issues.
 Our goal is to stabilize you, assist you or your loved one through your crisis situation, and provide linkage to outpatient treatment and other community resources for ongoing support and recovery.